 No Sleeping in My Class!

-Nov 16, 2021There was once a girl named Sara in my English class who refused to listen to me.
-I kindly asked her twice to wake up and stop sleeping during my lesson.
+Nov 07, 2024There was once a girl named Sarah in my English class who refused to listen to me.
+Twice I kindly asked her to wake up and stop sleeping during my lesson.
 I mean, the work we were covering was complex and important for her to learn, and there was no way for her to learn it if she was sleeping in the back of the room.
+Yet each time she apologized and then fell right back to sleep.

 And so the third time I caught her sleeping, I calculated that it was time to lose my cool a little and make sure she understands how serious I am about staying awake in my class.